Greece Counts Cost As Firefighters Master Fires Around Athens

-With the smoke still to clear, civil protection officials said the fire devoured 10,000 hectares (nearly 25,000 acres), destroying about 100 homes as well as many other buildings and cars.
+With the smoke still to clear, civil protection officials said the fire devoured 10,000 hectares, destroying about 100 homes as well as other building and cars.

-"We are still in the area but there is no (threat).
-Some pockets of fire spring up but are dealt with," a fire service spokesman told AFP.
+"The fire is not as intense as it was in the last few days," a fire service spokesman told AFP.
+"But there are still a few spots that could cause the fires to flare up again."

-The fire broke out on Sunday at Varnavas, near the historic town of Marathon, 40 kilometres (25 miles) northeast of Athens.
+The fire broke out on Sunday at Varnavas, near the historic town of Marathon, 40km northeast of Athens.

 Investigators think a faulty electricity pole may have been the cause, the Kathimerini newspaper reported.